COMMLAW 1004 - Commercial Law I

 Due Date: N/A

-Details: The Exam will be two hours in duration, with all course material (with the exception of materials taught in Weeks 1 and 6) being potentially examinable.
+Details: The Exam will be two hours in duration, with course material (Weeks 7-12) being potentially examinable.
 The exam will be open book.
 Further information regarding the Exam will be delivered to students closer to the date.

 - Students must retain a copy of all assignments submitted.